pec27/hfof/README.md

 hfof
 ======

-### Friends of Friends via spatial hashing
+### Friends of Friends group finding via spatial hashing

-ZZZ fill in
+hfof is an open-source friends-of-friends (FoF) group finder in 3d (periodic and non-periodic), based on the following paper (ZZZ arxiv link when public).

 Once you have downloaded hfof you will probably want to do the following: